elifnurkarakoc/hangman-game-react/README.md

 - [x] Protected route and authentication (Home, Profile, Score, Sign in , Sign up, Logout)
 - [x] Theme switcher with Tailwind CSS

+The live version of the project could not be deployed on netlify due to the json server.

 ### Built With